Penda of Mercia: Sources

-The source for Penda's life which can most securely be called the earliest, and which is the most detailed, is Bede's Ecclesiastical History of the English People (completed c.
-731; chapters II.20, III.7, III.16–18, III.21, III.24).
-Penda also appears prominently in the Anglo-Saxon Chronicle, whose sources and so reliability for this period are unclear, and in the early ninth-century Historia Brittonum, which adds a little more possibly reliable information to Bede's account.
-He seems also to be mentioned, as Panna ap Pyd, in the perhaps seventh-century Welsh praise-poem Marwnad Cynddylan, which says of Cynddylan: 'pan fynivys mab pyd mor fu parawd' ('when the son of Pyd wished, how ready was he').
-Penda and his family seem to have given their names to a number of places in the West Midlands, including Pinbury, Peddimore, and Pinvin.
+The fullest and earliest datable source for Penda's life is Bede's Ecclesiastical History of the English People, completed in 731, but his account was very biased against Penda as a pagan.
+Penda also appears in the Anglo-Saxon Chronicle, whose sources and reliability for this period are unclear, and in the early ninth-century Historia Brittonum, in what is possibly the most reliable section of that work, and it adds a very small amount to Bede's account.
+Penda seems also to be mentioned, as Panna ap Pyd, in the perhaps seventh-century Welsh praise-poem Marwnad Cynddylan, which says of Cynddylan: 'pan fynivys mab pyd mor fu parawd' ('when the son of Pyd wished, how ready was he').
+Penda and his family seem to have given their names to a number of places in the West Midlands, including Pinbury, Peddimore and Pinvin.

 Etymology

 The etymology of the name Penda is unknown.
 Penda of Mercia is the only person recorded in the comprehensive Prosopography of Anglo-Saxon England with this name.

 Suggestions for etymologies of the name are essentially divided between a Celtic and a Germanic origin.

 The names of members of a Northumbrian [spiritual] brotherhood are recorded in the ninth-century Liber vitae Dunelmensis; the name Penda occurs in this list and is categorised as a British (Welsh) name.
 John T. Koch noted that "Penda and a number of other royal names from early Anglian Mercia have more obvious Brythonic than German explanations, though they do not correspond to known Welsh names."
-These royal names include those of Penda's father Pybba, and of his son Peada.
-It has been suggested that the firm alliance between Penda and various British princes might be the result of a "racial cause."
+These royal names include those of Penda's father, Pybba, and of his son Peada.
+It has been suggested that the firm alliance between Penda and various British princes might be the result of a "racial cause".

 Continental Germanic comparanda for the name include a feminine Penta (9th century) and a toponym Penti-lingen, suggesting an underlying personal name Pendi.